fetchfox/fetchfox-sdk-python/docs/quickstart.md

 ```
 This works like the previous example, but loads many more results.

-#### Extraction Modes: Single and Multiple
+#### Extraction: Items per page?

-You may have noticed the `mode` parameter being used in extractions.
+You may have noticed the `per_page` parameter being used in extractions.
 This controls how many items will be yielded per page.

-You can specify `single` or `multiple`.
+You can specify `one` or `many`.
 If you don't provide this parameter, FetchFox will use AI to guess, based on your template and the contents of the page.

 ### Following URLs